 The Premedical Representative shall represent the premedical membership on each Action Committee and Interest Group.
-This position shall be limited to one (1) premed member that shall be elected at the annual Convention and will serve a oneyear term.
+This position shall be limited to one (1) premed member per Action Committee or Interest Group that shall be elected at the annual Convention and will serve a one-year term.
 The functions of the Premedical Representative include, but are not limited to: